Virtual Museum Averell Harriman Short Snorter

 The Short Snorter Project

-Conference where the decision was made to demand unconditional surrender from Germany, Italy and Japan.
+Conference where the Allies decided to demand the unconditional surrender of Germany, Italy and Japan to end WW2.

 George S. Patton, General, U.S. Army